Oso Oso: Sore Thumb

 And, you know what?
 His music actually does sound, weirdly, like a mash-up of that more traditional emo, post-punk stuff with the Death Cab languid Pacific Northwest downcast thing.
 But with perhaps some Car Seat Headrest energy and even a little drugged-out, SoCal sunny sound and drawl layered in as well.
 I mean, there is a lot of drug talk on this album.
 Like copious amounts.
 Which, when listening to the cadence of the songs and the the unfinished and/or midtempo-ness of some of it seems about right.
 This doesn’t sound like a dude with a plan.
 As stoners are wont to do.
 Or not wont to do, I suppose.
 The album feels like it’s been sequenced incorrectly.
 Or just… I don’t know.
 You get these energetic pop songs and then the energy comes all the way down with what feels like a tossed-off diddy.
 And then out of nowhere another banger.
 It’s a little jarring when listened to it as an album.
 Do people even do that these days?

 Overall the record is a decent one.
 Not particularly memorable or mind-blowing, but a semi-solid indie rock entry in a time when everything is either garbage, or too niche, or just not my thing.
 I would have liked some more consistency from track to track and a little more thought about the ebb and flow of the album’s dynamics, but I think Lilitri has cracked a code.
-It just not be the code to my heart.
+It just might not be the code to my heart.